 Some may feel like doing several things at the same time makes them more effective and productive.
 Nevertheless dividing our focus into multiple things and the task is something our brain is not especially good at.
 Yes, we can do it, but results for big and important projects will not be as positive as those when we selectively focus our attention on one specific chore.
 For small tasks, such as returning calls and reading emails we can, however, divide our attention if we feel capable of doing so.

 It is a reality that procrastination is the enemy of time management.
 Sometimes we are not as engaged in a task.
 Other times we feel like we could be more productive doing something else.
 I would suggest setting external reinforcement for those tasks.
 If you feel the need to keep looking at your phone and roam around the office, instead of completing your project, set a smaller goal.
 “If I reach a 20% completion for this project, then I will eat my favorite chocolate”.
 “When I complete 60% of this project I will watch my favorite movie”.
-External reinforcement and token economy are one of the most effective techniques when dealing with attention deficit.
+External reinforcement and token economy are some of the most effective techniques when dealing with attention deficit.
 As adults, we can certainly implement these “simple” strategies to be more efficient and effective.

 And last, but not least.
 The best way to help your team and yourself to manage time properly is by finding a balance.
 Today’s modern life requires everyone to have multiple life demands.
 On a professional as well as on a personal level.
 Helping your team find harmony and balance between all of them, is fundamental.
 Finding this balance is not just about dividing hours between our personal and professional duties.
 Just like with divided attention, the odds that that is not going to work, are high.